-I write this to you because throughout my life, I have been a person who catastrophized and complained.
+I write this to you because throughout my life, I have been a person who catastrophizes and complains.
 I gave into my thinking errors, which I assumed were always true.
-And in some cases, perhaps I was right.
+In some cases, perhaps I was right.
 Maybe things were bad and maybe things were about to be worse.

 Or, in the easiest explanation; I lived in my head for a very long time.
 I was scared.
 I was sick.
 I was angry and resentful.
 I was both a prisoner and my own warden, judge and jury.

 I swore that this was all me.
 And it was all me.
 This was my way of thinking.
 I was the epitome of my own sad assumptions and rather than stand, I surrendered and resigned to the idea that no matter what, I would never be able to stand up straight.